squareblob/MountAugusta/Constitution.md

 iii.
 Voting for recalls

 > a.
 All government officeholders [§V](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_article_v._government_offices) may be recalled.
 The thread title must begin with "[Recall]".
-The recall shall be open to voting for 48 hours.
+The recall must be open to voting for 48 hours.
 >
 > b.
-Each voter shall present either a “yes” ("Aye") or “no” ("Nay") vote as a comment on the recall thread.
-Only eligible voters as outlined in Article I, Section A may vote.
+Registered voters may comment a “yes” ("Aye") or “no” ("Nay") on the recall thread.
 A majority of at least two-thirds (2/3rds) of all valid votes cast shall be needed for a passing recall.
 >
 > c.
 No longer than 24 hours after the end of the 48-hour voting period, a post must be submitted to the r/MtAugusta subreddit with "[Recall Result]" in its title.
 The post must contain the official tally of the votes for and against the recall and an official status of “passed” or “failed”.